 Hormone Levels Fluctuate

-The reason for this is that hormone levels fluctuate all month.
+Behavioral tendencies throughout the menstrual cycle are tied to the variations in hormones that occur throughout the month.
 During these fluctuations, you might notice a change in mood or even your physical health.
-Below are the different phases and how they can affect your well-being.
+The following are the different phases of your cycle and how they can affect your well-being.

 The Follicular Phase